kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 # zoom out
 $ kubectl api-resources -o wide
 ```

+There's a lot of output here so I'll just scroll up to the beginning.

+I'll zoom out a little bit so that each row fits on a single line.

+As you can can see here, we have a column that tells us which of these objects can be put inside a namespace.

 That's it for this video.
 See you in the next one.